T.J. Regional Health offers both the Moderna and Pfizer COVID-19 vaccines and boosters.

 Is the COVID-19 vaccine safe for children?

-Similar to the first authorized COVID-19 vaccines for adults, the Pfizer vaccine went through rigorous testing and analysis to determine its safety and effectiveness in children 12+ before it was made available to them.
+Similar to the first authorized COVID-19 vaccines for adults, the Pfizer vaccine went through rigorous testing and analysis to determine its safety and effectiveness in children 5+ before it was made available to them.
 Because children’s immune systems are different than adults and change as they age, vaccines are tested and approved for different age groups.
-Medical trials involving children involve strict protocols to ensure their safety and trials are still underway for children 6 months to 11 years old.
+Medical trials involving children involve strict protocols to ensure their safety.

 If I’m pregnant, breastfeeding or trying to conceive, can I get immunized?